vasisthasinghal/langfair/README.md

 We recommend creating a new virtual environment using venv before installing LLaMBDA.
 To do so, please follow instructions [here](https://docs.python.org/3/library/venv.html).

 ### Installing LLaMBDA
-We are currently awaiting PyPI approval for the name `llambda`.
 The latest version can be installed from the github URL:

 ```bash
 pip install git+https://github.com/cvs-health/llambda.git